ioBroker/ioBroker.docs/docs/en/admin/objects.md

 ### 5 - room
 If this object has already been assigned to a room, this is displayed here.
-This also serves, among other things, for filtering when searching for objects.
+This is also used, among other things, to filter when searching for objects.

 ![Room allocations](../../de/admin/media/ADMIN_Objekte_rooms.png)